Portugal is an incredible country and the variety and beauty of its landscapes reward extensive exploration in your own car.

 This lower limit also applies to newly qualified drivers – those with less than three years’ driving experience.

-The police in Portugal can make random breath checks on drivers, and will also test anyone who has been involved in an accident.
+The police in Portugal can make random breath checks on drivers, and test anyone who has been involved in an accident.

 Portugal has a number of toll-charging motorways and bridges.

-Generally, you’ll be able to pay to use them with either card or cash.
+Generally, you can pay to use them with either card or cash.

 But if you’re planning on covering a lot of distance, you should also consider signing up for one of the systems below: